Kalsifer-742/unitn/FOG-fog_and_cloud_computing/notes/lecture_23.md

 - -> Account
   - user account
-  - your account is the level in the hierarchy of your files
+  - your account is the top level in the hierarchy of your files
   - -> Containers
     - namespace for objects (folder)
     - ACL to access object